Foutz, David Luther (9-7-1856 to 3-5-1897)

 The children were raised in 'pigtown' a rough part of Baltimore then and now.
 George, having little guidance with both parents working the saloon, often found trouble.
 Unable to manage the child, the parents sent him, at the age of 7, to St. Mary's Industrial School for Boys (a reform school).
 He spent the next twelve years there.
 It was also here that he learned to play baseball.

 Babe began his career as a pitcher but moved to the outfield, where he gained fame as a slugger.
 Ruth was nicknamed "Babe" by team-mates on his first pro team, the Baltimore Orioles.
 This was a result of Jack Dunn, manager of the International League Orioles offering him his first pro contract.
-He was spotted by the Red Sox after his first season and played with them until 1918..taking them to three World Series.
-After the Boston Red Sox sold him to the Yankees in 1920, where he played until 1934, helping them to seven World Series.
+He was spotted by the Red Sox after his first season and played with them until 1918....taking them to three World Series.
+The Boston Red Sox sold him to the New York Yankees in 1920, where he played until 1934, helping them to seven World Series.
 He became the most famous athlete in the US.
 Ruth's larger-than-life personality was a hit with fans, and Ruth is often credited with making baseball the dominant American sport of its time.

 Ruth retired in 1935; he held the single-season record for home runs (60) until fellow Yankee Roger Maris hit 61 in 1961 and the career record (714) until Hank Aaron passed him in 1974.
 In 1948 Ruth had an emotional farewell at Yankee Stadium, with the Yankees retiring his uniform with the famous Number 3.